EtienneBel/SpringBootCloudDockerK8s/docs/articles/article-2-oauth2-auth0.md

 ## Service-to-Service Authentication

-OrderService needs to call ProductService and PaymentService.
-We'll use **Client Credentials flow** with automatic token injection.
+OrderService needs to call ProductService and PaymentService using **OpenFeign** with **Client Credentials flow** for automatic token injection.

 ### Architecture